Gl0deanR/beLIKEForumIssues/README.md

-# rgdevzForumIssues
+# beLIKEForumIssues
-Here you can submit issues and feedback for the new rgdevz Forum.
+Here you can submit issues and feedback for the new beLIKE Forum.
 Access the issues page to submit an issue or a feature request.